List of tallest buildings: Tallest buildings in the world

 Of these buildings, almost half are in China.
 Six of the last seven buildings to have held the record as 'tallest building' are still found in the list, with the exception being the North Tower of the original World Trade Center at 417 m after its destruction in the September 11 attacks of 2001.
-If the Twin Towers were never destroyed, and One World Trade Center was never built, the WTC towers would rank 35 and 36 on the list today.
+Had the Twin Towers never been destroyed and One World Trade Center never built, the WTC towers would rank 39 and 40 on the list today.

 Alternative measurements

 Height to pinnacle (highest point)

 This measurement disregards distinctions between architectural and non-architectural extensions, and simply measures to the highest point, irrespective of material or function of the highest element.

 This measurement is useful for air traffic obstacle determinations, and is also a wholly objective measure.
 However, this measurement includes extensions that are easily added, removed, and modified from a building and are independent of the overall structure.

 This measurement only recently came into use, when the Petronas Towers passed the Sears Tower (now named Willis Tower) in height.
 The former was considered taller because its spires were considered architectural, while the latter's antennae were not.
 This led to the split of definitions, with the Sears Tower claiming the lead in this and the height-to-roof (now highest occupied floor) categories, and with the Petronas claiming the lead in the architectural height category.